wongsingfo/comp-sys/docs/net/net.md

 ## Routing

-The routing table and the routing cache enable us to find the net device and the address of the host to which a packet will be sent.
+The routing table (also called FIB) and the routing cache enable us to find the net device and the address of the host to which a packet will be sent.
 Reading entries in the routing table is done by calling`fib_lookup(const struct flowi *flp, struct fib_result *res`.
 (FIB: Forwarding Information Base)

 There are two routing tables by default (`include/net/ip_fib.h`)

-- `ip_fib_local_talbe`, ID 255
+- `ip_fib_local_talbe`, ID 255.
+A successful lookup means that the packet is to be delivered on the host itself.
+- `ip_fib_main_talbe`, ID 25.
+A table for all other routes, manually configured by the user or routing protocols.

+Both routes and IP addresses are assigned scopes.

+- Host: loopback
+- Link: a LAN
-- `ip_fib_main_talbe`, ID 25
+- Universe

+Primary and Secondary address: An address is considered secondary if it falls within the subnet of another already configured address on the same NIC.
+Thus, the order in which addresses are configured is important.

+Route actions:

+- Black hole
+- Unreachable: generate ICMP message
+- Prohibit: generate ICMP message
+- Throw: continue with the matching (used with policy routing)

 ## Multicast Routing (IPMR)